sm13/rePocket/README.md

 #
 # It will copy rePocket to ~/.local/bin
 # It will move the authentication file to ~/.local/share/repocket
+# It will add the repocket.service to /etc/systemd/system
 ```

 ## Thank yous!
 Credits, and the like